wtPLSQL/wtPLSQL/src/core/README.txt

 FILE                   DESCRIPTION
 ---------------------  -----------------------
-common_setup.sql       Common setup script.
+downgrades             Folder of downgrade scripts for this release upgrades               Folder of upgrade scripts for this release common_setup.sql       Common setup script.
 Contains values for install/uninstall. install.sql            Install script.
 Run as SYS or SYSTEM. installO.LST           Example of a successfull install.